MilovanMilovanov/quiz-app/README.md

 ## Technologies Used

-- React Features: Utilized React Suspense for loader indicator and ErrorBoundary for the error handling.
+- React Features: Utilized React Routing, React Suspense for loader indicator and ErrorBoundary for the error handling.
 - TypeScript: Applied for static typing and better code quality.
 - State Management: Managed using useReducer combined with the Context API for efficient state handling.
 - Build Tool: Vite is used for fast and efficient builds.